-Increases in expenses can be seen in the quarters ended January 31, 2019 due to the impairment of the Company's properties.
-Another increase in expenses seen in the quarters ended April 30, 2021, January 31, 2021, October 31, 2020, July 31, 2020, December 31, 2019, and January 31, 2019 are due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
+Increases in expenses can be seen in the quarters ended January 31, 2022, July 30, 2021, April 30, 2021, January 31, 2021, October 31, 2020, and July 31, 2020 due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
 Increases in expenses seen in the July 31, 2020, and January 31, 2020 quarter are due to depreciation on the Company's leased building.
-Increases in expenses is also seen in the quarter ended April 30, 2021 and July 31, 2020 due to increases in company activity pertaining to private placements that were completed in the quarter.
+Increases in expenses is also seen in the quarter ended January 31, 2022, April 30, 2021 and July 31, 2020 due to increases in company activity pertaining to private placements that were completed in the quarter.
 Increases in expenses can also be seen in the quarter ended October 31, 2021, due to increases in corporate communication to increase shareholder awareness.
+Increases in expenses can also be seen in the quarter ended January 31, 2022, due to increases in consulting and management fees due to increased corporate activity.